 Sitting at a desk and not taking a break and then attending a yoga, stretch or Pilates class isn’t the answer to more flexibility without injury.
 What you need to do more of is ACTIVATION of muscles and more mobility exercises daily.

-So what can you do to prevent injury and keep you more mobile?
+What can you do to prevent injury and keep you more mobile?

 Activation exercises that focus on the mind body connection and get lazy muscles working are the key, rather than over stretching the tight areas.
 Think a little outside the box here, maybe your hamstrings are tight because you overuse them?
 Maybe if you did less running or cardio and more glute strengthening exercises to fire up the glutes then the hamstrings wouldn’t have to work so hard.